-Elton John and John Lennon Once Partied At This NYC Mansion.
+Elton John and John Lennon Once Partied at This NYC Mansion.
 Now It Could be Yours for $14 Million. - NewsBreak

 George Vanderploeg and Phoenix Goldstein of Douglas Elliman hold the listing.

-Click here to see all the photos of Joan Mitchell’s former NYC townhouse.More from Robb Report
+Click here to see all the photos of this W Houston St townhouse .More from Robb Report

 - Derek Jeter's Waterfront Castle in New York Spent 4 Years on the Market.
 Now It's Heading to Auction.